vaganov/tableplus-macos-update-creds/README.md

 [TablePlus](https://tableplus.com) is a neat SQL GUI client.
 As virtually any decent SQL client it allows juggling multiple connections, storing the credentials [in a secure manner](https://tableplus.com/privacy).
-However, updating a lot of ephemeral credentials via GUI may be quite annoying even though importing connections [is supported](https://docs.tableplus.com/gui-tools/manage-connections#export-and-import-connections).
+However, updating a lot of ephemeral credentials via GUI may be somewhat annoying even though importing connections [is supported](https://docs.tableplus.com/gui-tools/manage-connections#export-and-import-connections).

 This library's main goal is to allow updating credentials programmatically, without using GUI.